utnet-org/utility-readonly/docs/architecture/storage/flat_storage.md

 ## Time dimension of the state

 The blockchain state is modified with every chunk.
-Neard must be able to travel back in time and resolve key lookups for older versions, as well as travel to alternative universes to resolve requests for chunks that belong to a different fork.
+Uncd must be able to travel back in time and resolve key lookups for older versions, as well as travel to alternative universes to resolve requests for chunks that belong to a different fork.